DCKT/Smart.js/README.md

 module.exports = HelloController;
 ```

 On the future, this should take less row to declare and use a controller.

-If we enter an inexistent URL, Smart will send a 404 error page (in **./app/views/global/404.hbs**).
+If we enter an nonexistent URL, Smart will send a 404 error page (in **./app/views/global/404.hbs**).